Deruago/theDeamerProject/README.md

 The GPL strictly aims at protecting these freedoms, requiring everyone  to share their modifications when they also share the software in  public.
 That aspect is commonly referred to as [Copyleft](http://en.wikipedia.org/wiki/Copyleft).

+Some parts of Deamer are licensed under a different license.
+Whenever a part is under a different license, this will be communicated through a README.MD

+The "extern" directory is not covered under this license.

 ### Contributing

 Feel free to contribute to the DeamerProject!
 But there are some things to note: